UWMadisonUcomm/devblog/_posts/2013-10-07-introducing-jekyll.markdown

 ## Getting started

 <div class="alert alert-info">
   <strong>Note</strong>: The following instructions are for Max OS X / *nix-based systems, as Jekyll does not officially support documentation for Windows.
-For instructions on how to use Jekyll on Windows, please see this article by <a class="alert-link" href="http://www.madhur.co.in/">Madhur Ahuja</a> on <a class="alert-link" href="http://www.madhur.co.in/blog/2011/09/01/runningjekyllwindows.html" >Running Jekyll on Windows</a>.
+For instructions on how to use Jekyll on Windows, please see this article on <a class="alert-link" href="http://www.madhur.co.in/blog/2011/09/01/runningjekyllwindows.html" >Running Jekyll on Windows</a> by <a class="alert-link" href="http://www.madhur.co.in/">Madhur Ahuja</a>.
 </div>

 ### Install Jekyll